klaftertief/email_newsletters/readme.md

 ### Ampersands

 You will probably find no way to display ampersands as `&` on your TEXT preview page.
 This is by nature of XSLT: ampersand will always be encoded as `&amp;`.
 However, upon sending those entities will be replaced by `&`, and the Swiftmailer library will leave them untouched.
 Since the newsletter TEXT page will probably be used for preview purposes only, this is regarded a minor flaw.
-Maybe it will be addressed in future versions.

 ## Known issues

-1. There are bugs concerning HTML form button values in Internet Explorer 6 and 7 (which shouldn't be used for Symphony anyway).
+- There are bugs concerning HTML form button values in Internet Explorer 6 and 7 (which shouldn't be used for Symphony anyway).
 This means that:

 	- You won't be able to send a newsletter in IE6 (who cares?)
 	- You won't be able to handle multiple Email Newsletters (i.e. Email Newsletter fields) **in the same section** using IE7.
 This is considered a rare setup (but is actually a supported feature in modern browsers).